 Due to the constantly rising demand for faster speed and higher bandwidths fiber-optic transmission is fast becoming a popular choice when having a new structured network cabling system installed and like any type of cable fiber-optic cabling does have its advantages and disadvantages.
 However according to a recently published report by Global Newswire the fiber-optics market was globally valued at approximately 2.75 billion dollars back in 2016 and is expected to grow to a staggering 3.72 billion within the next four years.

 What Is Fiber-Optic Transmission?

 Fiber-optic cables are a complex design that uses the transmission of light pulses to carry data rather than voltage transmissions that traditional copper cabling uses.
-A fiber-optic cable consists of hundreds or thousands of fiber-optic strands that are as thin as human hair and made of a very pure glass.
-There are two different types of optical fibers and they are single mode and multi-mode fibers.
+A fiber-optic cable consists of hundreds or thousands of fiber-optic strands that are as thin as human hair and made of very pure glass.
+There are two different types of optical fibers and they are single-mode and multi-mode fibers.

-There is a fibre-optic transmitter that produces and encodes data to send via a light signal, which is usually a laser or some kind of LED.
-Basically the light travels through each of the fibre-optic cores and is continuously bounced off the reflective cladding by a process of ‘total internal reflection’ which helps it to travel great distances.
+There is a fiber-optic transmitter that produces and encodes data to send via a light signal, which is usually a laser or some kind of LED.
+Basically, the light travels through each of the fiber-optic cores and is continuously bounced off the reflective cladding by a process of ‘total internal reflection’ which helps it to travel great distances.

-Below are the different advantages and disadvantages of choosing fibre-optic cabling and its components over the currently number one choice of copper based network cabling systems.
+Below are the different advantages and disadvantages of choosing fiber-optic cabling and its components over the current number one choice of copper-based network cabling systems.

 The use of fiber-optic cabling offers some big advantages in today’s technologically advancing world and the main ones over copper are set out below.